-Students are provided with practical experience in the functioning of the radiology department.
-Included are basic radiology office skills, familiarizing students with the clinical affiliate and developing fundamental skills in radiologic technology, darkroom technique, equipment manipulation and patient interaction.
+(2 credits) Students are provided with practical experience in the functioning of the radiology department.
+Included are equipment manipulation, basic exposure technique selection, imaging acquisition factors and the development of fundamental patient care skills in diagnostic radiography.
 This course represents the beginning of the clinical competency program.
 Hours: 208 clinical.
-Prerequisite: permission of the department head.
+Prerequisite: Permission of the department head.
 Corequisites: RDT 104, RDT 108 and RDT 155 or permission of the department head.
 Course fee: \$40.
 Insurance: \$18.
 Usually offered in the fall.

-RDT 104

-Principles of Exposure I
+RDT 104 Principles of Exposure I

-This course includes the basic principles of image production, including radiographic density, contrast and definition, characteristics of radiographic film, intensifying screens, filters and grids, and various parameters that affect the technical quality of the radiograph.
+This course includes the basic methods of X-ray production, image acquisition and various parameters affecting image quality.
+Beam attenuation characteristics and the interactions of ionizing radiation within the human body are explained.
 Hours: 26 lecture and 26 laboratory.
-Prerequisite: permission of the department head.
+Prerequisite: Permission of the department head.
 Corequisite: RDT 103 or permission of the department head.
 Course fee: \$60.
 Usually offered in the fall.

-RDT 105

-Radiographic Positioning I
+RDT 105 Radiographic Positioning I

-This course provides students with the theoretical foundations and laboratory demonstrations necessary to develop the psychomotor skills that are essential for the achievement of routine diagnostic radiographs and those requiring supplementary views for patients at any stage of the life span.
+(3 credits) This course provides students with the theoretical foundations and laboratory demonstrations necessary to develop the psychomotor skills that are essential for the achievement of routine diagnostic radiographs and those requiring supplementary views for patients at any stage of the life span.
 This course covers the essential anatomy and positioning used for radiography of the chest, abdomen and distal upper extremity.
 Concepts of mobile radiography are also introduced.
 Hours: 36 lecture and 36 laboratory.
-Prerequisite: permission of the department head.
+Prerequisite: Permission of the department head.
 Course fee: \$60.
 Usually offered in the summer.

-RDT 108

-Radiologic Nursing Procedures II
+RDT 108 Radiologic Nursing Procedures II

 This course provides students with the theoretical foundations and laboratory demonstrations necessary to develop the psychomotor skills to perform intravenous therapy procedures for the administration of contrast media.
 The capability to recognize and participate in the care of patients with adverse reactions to intravascular contrast media is also covered.
 In addition, this course continues the discussion of ethics and law as they apply to the radiologic sciences.
 Hours: 52 lecture.
 Prerequisites: RDT 101 and RDT 102 with grades of "C" or better or permission of the department head.
+Corequisite: RDT 103 or permission of the department head.
 Course fee: \$40.
 Laboratory fee: \$20.
 Usually offered in the fall.